How do I establish a Subchapter S for a business that has three divisions/brands?

 I live in New York City and have been advised by an accountant to file a Subchapter S. My main concern is that I have one main company that has three "brands" under it.
 How would I organize these three distinct brands/companies/divisions within the umbrella of the main company?
 I want to set it up so that it would be presented well to the public and also would be manageable behind the scenes in running the business.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.You can certainly have three brands within the umbrella of a single company.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »You can certainly have three brands within the umbrella of a single company.
 You'll need an attentive and bright bookkeeper to set up your books to account for the three lines of business separately.

 However, if one of the brands tanks, it can affect the fortunes of the other brands as well.
 In addition, the decision of whether to form a Subchapter S corporation or an LLC (or even a C Corp) has legal implications for the future of the company.